By Myanmar specialist Alex

 The flat terrain lends itself to touring around the temples by bicycle or ebicycle, little mopeds which you can easily hire.
 On your own, you can stop and admire any passing temple that catches your eye.

-Burma’s sacred mountaintop Buddhist site
+Myanmar’s sacred mountaintop Buddhist site

-The Kyaiktiyo Pagoda, or Golden Rock, is revered by Buddhists throughout Burma.
+The Kyaiktiyo Pagoda, or Golden Rock, is revered by Buddhists throughout Myanmar.
 It teeters on the edge of a precipice and they say a single strand of the Buddha’s hair stops it from tumbling.

 Back in 2008, when a cyclone hit, it didn’t even wobble.
 Although, it gently rocks in the wind, as I saw when I visited.